CS4080-GO2/Practice-Sort/README.md

 # Practice-Sort

-Practice programming in Go by implementing merge-sort
+Practice programming in Go by implementing merge-sort.